What we cover in this video

 We suggest that during the first video interaction with clients, therapists help clients discover whether the therapy they receive will be covered.
 If a client discovers that your care will not be covered by their insurance, they are then welcome to be re-matched with a therapist who is.
 In this case you can direct them to the Snapclarity Help Centre.

-Obtaining a clinical psychologist supervisor
+Obtaining a PhD supervisor

 Navigating the insurance coverage landscape, is unfortunately one of the most frustrating aspect of starting a private practice for social workers and psychotherapists, but one that is likely to be overcome with therapists’ efforts.